Kenneth Chawngliana: Career

 He was the founder Principal of Hrangbana College from 21 July 1980 to 31 March 1982 and Government Kolasib College from 1 July 1978 to 10 January 1981.
 He was speaker of Mizoram Legislative Assembly from 25 May 1979 to 8 May 1984.
 He left the Mizoram People's Conference party in 2016 and joined the Zoram Nationalist Party.
 He is at present the Vice president of Zoram People's Movement.
-He has also served as a member of the Mizoram public Service commission.
+He has also served as a member of the Mizoram public Service commission.He was appointed as Vice Chairman of the Mizoram State Planning Board on 13 December 2023.